 There are many potential mechanisms – starting with the bundles of DNA known as chromosomes within each cell.
 Chromosomes come in pairs, and whereas women have two X chromosomes, men have an X and a Y chromosome.

 A woman's heart rate increases during the menstrual cycle, offering the same benefits as moderate exercise

 That difference may subtly alter the way that cells age.
-Having two X chromosomes, women keep double copies of every gene, meaning they have a spare if one is faulty.
+Having two X chromosomes, women can have double copies of every gene (although not always as each chromosome can have a different version of a gene).
+It means they have a greater chance of having healthy genes on one of their X chromosomes.
 Men don’t have that back-up.
 The result is that more cells may begin to malfunction with time, putting men at greater risk of disease.